 And this is what frustrates me about some people's comments.

-Oh, these he gave in.
+Oh, he gave in.

 Well, I think the president, if you look at it, is winning on the issue.

-The president said, All right, I pushed that strategy as far as I can.
+The president said, all right, I pushed that strategy as far as I can.

 These guys are asking for an opportunity to fix it themselves.

-I'm willing to compromise as he has shown throughout this process.
+I'm willing to compromise, as he has shown throughout this process.

 I'm willing to meet with anybody about a potential compromise.

-That'd be TPA and DACA dreamers, whatever.
+That'd be TPA and DACA, DREAMers, whatever.

-As long as it doesn't entail a path to citizenship and it doesn't entail amnesty, and the president gets his money, I think he'd take any of those deals.
+As long as it doesn't entail a path to citizenship and it doesn't entail amnesty and the president gets his money, I think he'd take any of those deals.

-And but if he goes the national emergency route, well, then Democrats get nothing.
+But if he goes the national emergency route, well, then Democrats get nothing.

 Thank you both for being with us.